-Like so many other obligations, meetings tend to fill the space you give them.
-By compressing the time of meetings, you increase everyone’s productivity, and implement a highly profitable system of time management.
+Like so many other obligations, meetings tend to fill the space you give to them.
+By compressing that time, you increase everyone’s productivity and implement a highly profitable system of time management.